A vision is not just a picture of what could be; it is an appeal to our better selves, a call to become something more.Rosabeth Moss Kanter

 I was recently in a district-level administration meeting where we were planning for the upcoming school year.
-As is typical in our district, this meeting was relatively casual.
+As is typical in this district, the meeting was relatively casual.
 Participants freely brainstormed and spitballed ideas for professional learning, campus initiatives, curriculum focus, data points, student progress—you know, the foundational elements of school.

 Director after director, principal after principal, pointed to percentages and reports, surveys and scores, calling out goals that would “provide a clear vision of where we need to move as a district.”